 I started to notice every wrinkle.
 I am one of the luckiest people who have just a few, but I could see them all now.
 I counted every grey hair wire and started to compare myself (eventually) to other people my age.
 The initial comparison I started against public figures of actresses, models and they all look amazing.
 I was feeling really old.
 But I realized they are 15 or even 20 years younger than I am, and looking at my pictures back then, sorry ladies, no offense, but I had a hell of a face!

 I look at faces my age, and I conclude that we all do get older.

 Yet, I feel young.
 I feel crazy.
 I feel like breaking out social patterns.
 My inner child still wants to go out and play, and my brain is now more than ever avid for knowledge.
 My heart loves fiercely as a tsunami.
 But I am not a child anymore.
 I know, I grew up!

 I had noted these days some lessons about life and age:

-1. The inner child (and everyone has an inner child) always wants to play, and is something we should honor.
-Allowing the inner child to play helps us find our joy in our lives.
+1. The inner child (and everyone has an inner child) always wants to play, and it is something we should honor.
+Allowing the inner child to play helps us find joy in our lives.
 It is a healing activity and helps unlock blockages from our day to day living.
 It is said that it preserves youth as well.

 I am curious how did you perceive your aging when moving from one decade to another?